Residue: Something that remains after a part is removed, disposed of, or used (remnant).

 The response to this pandemic in the U.S. has impacted every American in one way or another.
 The U.S. government and a number of states instituted mandates to “Stay at Home” and practice “social distancing,” which has prohibited large-scale gatherings, including the closure of businesses, churches, schools, and other educational institutions, the cancellation of trade shows, conventions, and music festivals, and the cancellation and suspension of sporting events and leagues.

-Learning from the experiences of other countries impacted by the COVID-19 virus, the U.S is currently fighting to avoid a crash not only in its health care system due to overload, but also in its financial system, with the largest stimulus package in American history of $2 trillion dollars already passed by the U.S. government.
+Learning from the experiences of other countries impacted by the COVID-19 virus, the U.S fought to avoid a crash not only in its health care system due to overload, but also in its financial system, with the largest stimulus package in American history of $2 trillion dollars already passed by the U.S. government.

 The implications of the virus have impacted large and small corporations, for-profit and non-profit businesses and the response has created an increased reliance on technology.
 The restrictions preventing employees to “Work from Home” have now reversed, with business and educational institutions turning to more online and video-conferencing platforms to continue daily operations.

 The COVID-19 virus forced the U.S. to rethink how the nation does business, become educated, worship in churches and how to socialize, even with our closest friends and loved ones.
-People not in favor of online/digital technology and platforms (Online Skeptics), are now faced with the reality of strategizing a technological plan to keep their doors open or to remain in business.
+People not in favor of online/digital technology and platforms (Online Skeptics), are now faced with the reality of strategizing a technological plan to keep their doors open or to remain in business during heavily restricted periods.

 The threat and subsequent response to COVID-19-impacted U.S education systems, and the resulting changes may very well become the “new norm.”
 The saving grace for most K-12 public and private schools, colleges and universities was the turn toward technology, where online education/remote learning could be viewed as a godsend.